Release date: May 2nd, 2018Download

-- We fixed the issue where selecting multiple rows at once from a reference set selector did not update the selector’s grid properly.
+- We fixed an issue where selecting multiple rows at once from a reference set selector did not update the selector’s grid properly.
 (Ticket 58626)

 - We fixed exporting association values to Excel/CSV in a data grid with an association data source.
 (Ticket 40211, 49102, 53423)

-- We fixed the issue where an image widget with an on-click action configured to call a microflow was failing to execute while showing a default image.
+- We fixed an issue where an image widget with an on-click action configured to call a microflow was failing to execute while showing a default image.
 (Ticket 62961)

 - A search field with an XPath constraint containing